shufflrr/userguide/src/presentations-version-control.md

 # Accepting/rejecting parent changes

-_Version Control (accepting/rejecting parent changes in child decks) is key to Presentation Management!_

 ## Why accept changes?

-* Keep up with parent slide updates
+* Version Control (accepting/rejecting parent changes in child decks) is key to Presentation Management.
-* Maintain consistency with corporate changes such as
+* With version control, you can maintain downstream consistency with corporate changes such as
 	* Product information
 	* Compliance text
 	* Branding and styling